 COVID-19 has led to the whole world focusing on how we can play our part in combating the most virulent of viruses.
 Consumers have undoubtedly recognized now, if not before, the role packaging can play in health and hygiene and ultimately saving lives.

-Current status: UK and Europe
+Food Packaging Status: UK and Europe

 In food packaging, items such as plastic cutlery, single-use cups, plates, bowls and straws, produced and packed in hygienic and safe conditions, are in huge demand in healthcare settings.
 Acknowledging this, the UK government said on 16 April that the ban on plastic straws, stirrers and cotton buds in England would be delayed by six months as a result of the pandemic.